gergelyvizvari/frontend-test-vue/README.md

 Copyright
 ---
-All trademarks as the property of their respective owners.
+All trademarks are the property of their respective owners.